ResearchandDestroy/DorXNG/README.md

 docker images
 docker run <image-id>
 ```
-By default DorXNG has a hard-coded `server` variable in [parse_args.py](https://github.com/ResearchandDestroy/DorXNG/blob/main/parse_args.py) which is set to the IP address that Docker will assign to the first container you run on your machine `172.17.0.2`.
+By default DorXNG has a hard coded `server` variable in [parse_args.py](https://github.com/ResearchandDestroy/DorXNG/blob/main/parse_args.py) which is set to the IP address that Docker will assign to the first container you run on your machine `172.17.0.2`.
 This can be changes, or overwritten with `--server` or `--serverlist`.

 Start Issuing Search Queries
 ```